robertrumney/fuzzy-logic/Examples/WashingMachine/README.md

 This is a simple Unity C# game script that simulates a modern washing machine that uses fuzzy logic to determine the optimal washing time based on the type and amount of laundry.

-## Requirements

-To run this script, you need:

-- Unity 2019.4 or later
-- Visual Studio or another C# IDE

-## Usage

-1. Open the `WashingMachine` scene in Unity.
-2. Attach the `WashingMachine` script to a GameObject in the scene.
-3. Set the `laundryAmount` and `laundryType` variables in the Inspector.
-4. Press Play to run the simulation.

 ## Fuzzy Sets and Rules

 The script defines the following fuzzy sets and rules: